Zhostt/RSS-aggregator/README.md

 **RSS aggregator.**

 Watch you favourite news in real time non-stop.
-Is'nt that a dream?
+Isn't that a dream?

 This project has been created using **webpack-cli**, you can now run